Bhavya4919/jobit/README.md

 # Job Searching App

+A React Native app via Expo simplifies job search with intuitive UI and API integration.
+Users explore, filter, and apply to jobs seamlessly while managing applications and profiles.
+Designed for ease, it streamlines the job hunt, focusing on user experience and real-time listings from various job portals.

 Use [`expo-router`](https://expo.github.io/router) to build native navigation using files in the `app/` directory.

 ## 🚀 How to use